2022-2023 Application Cycle

+2022-2023 Application Cycle**

 As Temple is a large, urban, public research university, we are seeking applicants interested in providing culturally sensitive mental health services to our diverse student body.
 We are also seeking applicants that are interested in working in an environment that requires flexibility and active collaboration with our multi-disciplinary staff.
 Throughout the training year, we hope to create a supportive atmosphere that helps facilitate clinical growth, encourages reflective practice, and emphasizes an intersectional framework.

-WIC is an essential component of clinical intervention and the point of entry for students seeking services at TCS.
-Temple students do not schedule initial appointments at TCS; rather, they are encouraged to present at any time during WIC hours, where they fill out registration forms and are seen by a counselor.
-The focus of this initial assessment is the identification of problems or areas of concern, the level of clinical urgency, and the development of a plan to remediate those problems.
-Externs are assigned to 2 initial assessment hours per week, and consult with each case.
+- Initial Assessments: Students new to TCS are encouraged to present at any time during registration hours where they fill out registration paperwork and are assigned to an Initial Assessment appointment.
+The focus of this initial assessment is the identification of problems or areas of concern, the level of clinical urgency, and the development of a treatment plan.
+Interns are assigned 1-2 new Initial Assessments (IAs) per week.

 - Individual Therapy: We provide individual therapy to our diverse student body of roughly 40,000 undergraduate and graduate students.
 We typically see students at our center on a short-term basis, averaging 6 to 7 sessions.
 With that said, externs are often able to carry a few longer-term clients throughout the year.
 As the year progresses, it is expected that externs are seeing approximately 8 to 10 students per week.
 Some presenting concerns may include: adjusting to college life, managing interpersonal difficulties, entity issues and development, depression, and anxiety.

 Group Therapy: Externs co-facilitate an interpersonal process group with staff in both the fall and spring semester of their time here.
 Some groups co-facilitated in the past include: Understanding Self and Others (USO), Building Social Confidence, Graduate Student Group, and Family Matters.
 Early in the training year, staff provides a didactic reviewing the theory and practice of group therapy in preparation for the training year.